yuxqiu/UCL-Programming-Tutor-2022/weeks/week12/notes.md

     Connection: close

     ```
-5. An example of a HTTP 1.1 response
+5. An example of an HTTP 1.1 response

     ```
     HTTP/1.1 200 OK